 If you have some useful communication to follow the “I’m worried about you” then do tell.

-Otherwise – I’m sorry but your feelings are not on my To Do List.
-Not today, not ever.
+Otherwise – I’m sorry but your feelings are rarely on my To Do List.